fstrozzi/Fastool/README.md

 FastQ2A
 =======

-A simple FastQ to FastA converter with reverse complement options.
+A simple and quick FastQ to FastA converter with reverse complement options.
 Use the --append option to add a string to each sequence header.

 Based on KSeq library from Heng Li.